 - RDW (red cell distribution width).
 How your much your red blood cells vary in size.

 - MPV (mean platelet volume).
-The size of the platelets in your blood.
+The average size of the platelets in your blood.

 - PDW (platelet distribution width).
 How much your platelets vary in size.